thomasbechet/Axion/bin/README.txt

 ###AXION ENGINE###
-This is the target folder for binaries builds (ex: .exe .dll)
+This is the target folder for binaries builds (ex: .exe .dll .so)